CsabaDu/CsabaDu.DynamicTestData/README.md

 These extensions prove the architecture's adaptability while providing turnkey solutions for major .NET test frameworks.
 These code bases may serve as reference implementations for custom adapters of custom test data / data row types, or for custom test data sources, available now or in the future.

+Namespaces of the extensions have same names and structures as the core framework, ensuring consistent usage patterns and seamless integration with the `CsabaDu.DynamicTestData` ecosystem.

 See a wide range of practical usage of the native `CsabaDu.DynamicTestData` and the framework-specific extensions in the [Sample Code Library](https://github.com/CsabaDu/CsabaDu.DynamicTestData.SampleCodes).

 ---